jaimetur/PhotoMigrator/docs/help/0-comand-line-syntax.md

 same Photo Cloud service.

 --source <SOURCE>
-             Select the <SOURCE> for the AUTOMATED-MIGRATION Process to Download all your Assets (including Albums) from the <SOURCE> Cloud Service and Upload them to the <TARGET> Cloud Service (including all Albums that you may have on the <SOURCE> Cloud Service).
+             Select the <SOURCE> for the AUTOMATED-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
+             <SOURCE> Cloud Service).

              Possible values:
                ['synology', 'immich']-[id] or <INPUT_FOLDER>
                [id] = [1, 2] select which account to use from the Config.ini file.

              Examples:
-              ​--source=immich-1_ -> Select Immich Photos account 1 as Source.
+              ​--source=immich-1 -> Select Immich Photos account 1 as Source.
               ​--source=synology-2 -> Select Synology Photos account 2 as Source.
               ​--source=/home/local_folder -> Select this local folder as Source.
               ​--source=/home/Takeout -> Select this Takeout folder as Source.
               ​                      (both, zipped and unzipped format are supported) --target <TARGET>
-             Select the <TARGET> for the AUTOMATED-MIGRATION Process to Download all your Assets (including Albums) from the <SOURCE> Cloud Service and Upload them to the <TARGET> Cloud Service (including all Albums that you may have on the <SOURCE> Cloud Service).
+             Select the <TARGET> for the AUTOMATED-MIGRATION Process to Pull all your Assets (including Albums) from the <SOURCE> Cloud Service and Push them to the <TARGET> Cloud Service (including all Albums that you may have on the
+             <SOURCE> Cloud Service).

              Possible values:
                ['synology', 'immich']-[id] or <OUTPUT_FOLDER>